 - a.
 Would the project result in an increased need for public services (for example: fire protection, police protection, public transit, health care, schools, other)?
-If so, generally describe. [help] - b.
-Proposed measures to reduce or control direct impacts on public services, if any. [help]
+If so, generally describe.
+Not applicable. - b.
+Proposed measures to reduce or control direct impacts on public services, if any.
+Not applicable.